-The RFPG recommended three FMPs for implementation.
-These projects include emergency preparedness improvements, channel conveyance improvements, and property acquisition.
+The RFPG recommended three FMPs for implementation initially, which increased to 13 in the Amended plan.
+These projects include emergency preparedness improvements, channel conveyance improvements, property acquisition, low water crossing improvements, and other types of drainage improvements.
 When implemented, FMPs will positively impact flood risk exposure by removing or reducing population and property from flood risk.
-Table 6-1 summarizes the estimated reduction in flood risk exposure to residential structures and population in 1% and 0.2% annual chance event floodplains if the regional flood plan is implemented as recommended.
+Table 6-1 summarizes the estimated reduction in flood risk exposure to structures and population in 1% and 0.2% annual chance event floodplains if the regional flood plan is implemented as recommended.
 Some potential FMPs did not have quantified benefits due to the current level of study detail available.
 These projects were recommended as FMEs for further evaluations and may be included as an FMP in a future plan once benefits and impacts can be quantified.